-UnitedHealthcare and Creighton University may, at times, receive rebates for certain drugs on the PDL.
-UnitedHealthcare does not pass these rebates and other discounts on to you nor does UnitedHealthcare take them into account when determining your Copays and Coinsurance.
+UnitedHealthcare and Creighton University may, at times, receive rebates for certain drugs on the PDL including those drugs that you purchase prior to meeting your Annual Deductible.
+UnitedHealthcare does not pass these rebates and other discounts on to you nor are they applied to the combined medical and pharmacy Annual Deductible or taken into account in determining your Coinsurance.